On triples of ideal chambers in A2-buildings: Triple ratio of a triple of ideal chambers

-In order to prove the invariance of the triple ratio by cyclic permutation of the flags (\ref{item- geomtri: invariant by cyclic perm}), a nice way is to introduce the natural dual invariants given by the cross ratios of the natural induced quadruple of points on the line $\D_1$ (that is, exchanging the role of points and lines):
+In order to prove this proposition, in particular, the invariance of the triple ratio by cyclic permutation of the flags, we first introduce the natural dual invariants given by the cross ratios of the natural induced quadruple of points on the line $\D_1$ (that is, exchanging the role of points and lines):

 The following property is straigthforward.